mr-White/gnarrly/README.md

-# gnarrly
+# Gnarrly
 Meteor+Angular App

-cd into root folder of app and run meteor run
+Open your favorite terminal and cd into the root folder of the cloned project repo.
+Run the following command:
+**meteor run**

 That will get the web app started

-meteor ios

-will boot up the app with cordova and launch it in the iOS simulator
+## File Structure
+Client folder is dedicated to the client side app Server folder is dedicated to the server app
+Model folder holds all the model blueprints (shared between the 2 apps) Public folder is an assets folder for serving pictures, downloads, etc.